-To replace just the username of the recipient's email address and keep the domain the same, before @existing-domain, enter the username, such as user.
+- Replace the username—To change just the username of the recipient's email address and keep the domain the same, before @existing-domain, enter the username, such as user.

-To replace just the domain of the recipient's email address and keep the username the same, after existing-username@, enter the domain, such as solarmora.com.
+- Replace the domain—To change just the domain of the recipient's email address and keep the username the same, after existing-username@, enter the domain, such as solarmora.com.

 If you'd rather Bcc an additional recipient, use the Add more recipients option, described below.